wplib/wplib-box/README.md

 ###For Windows Users

 - Install everything from the Mac & Linux Users list above
+- Ensure that no other VM platform is running (either VMware or Hyper-V) as they will prevent VirtualBox from operating.
 - Install [Git](https://git-scm.com/downloads) version 2 or greater.
 - Install [PHP](http://windows.php.net/download) version 5.6 or greater.